 Let’s talk about sales content.
 For too long, it’s been the last thing we think about when we say “content marketing.”
 And it’s time for that to change.

-For years, content meant the blog.
-Then we realized content could also be books, presentations, podcasts, and videos.
+Content originally referred to the blog.
+That’s it.
+Then we realized content could also be books, presentations, podcasts, videos and social media posts.

 We’re not supposed to sell in our content, so we keep it all at the top of the funnel.
 And we try to create so much content, we’re not willing to take on more projects.

 There’s just one problem.
 Content doesn’t just drive the top of the funnel.
 It also helps prospects choose us when they’re ready to buy.

 Sales content — sometimes called BOFU content (bottom of funnel content) — is just as important as TOFU content (top-of-funnel content).
 In fact, if you want to keep your business profitable, it could be more important.

 Sales content is content that’s aimed at people who are nearing their purchase decision.
 It provides useful information that answers their questions, helps them compare their options, and feel confident about buying (hopefully) your product.